999-amir/django-blog/README.md

     </li>
 </ul>

-<h5>⚙️track users</h5>
+<h5>🔥 track users</h5>
-<p>used for count users per each day and also show users logged in devices ( for more privacy )</p>
+<p>🌀 used for count users per each day and also show users logged in devices ( for more privacy )<br>
-<p>track-users added to middleware so this method will check in each request</p>
+🌀 track-users added to middleware so this method will check in each request<br>
-<p>each user or system will be saved if there is no similar object in database with below items</p>
+🌀 each user or system will be saved if there is no similar object in database with below items</p>
 <ul>
     <li>USER: if there is non-authenticated-user it will set with Blank</li>
     <li>IP: using "HTTP_X_FORWARDED_FOR" or "REMOTE_ADDR"</li>